legendarycode3/onchain-betting-contract/README.md

 ## 📋Contract Details
 ### Functions:
 * ****`Constructor`****: Initializes a new betting agreement between two players and assigns an arbiter responsible for determining the outcome.
 Helps Validates that all addresses are non-zero, ensures both players are different addresses, ensures the betting amount is greater than zero, ensures the arbiter is not one of the players, and sets the bet status to `Pending`, as an initial state .
+* ****`receive()****:

 ### Variables: